 Since PCR is capable of detecting a single molecule of DNA, it is important to maintain pristine conditions in the laboratory.
-Always wear fresh gloves, use sterile glassware, tubes and pipette tips and sterile solutions, and clean the work area before beginning work.
+Always wear fresh gloves; use sterile glassware, tubes, and pipette tips; and clean the work area before beginning work.

 Always include control reactions, without template DNA and without enzyme, to ensure the results are truly due to amplification of the right sample.

 Most people make sure to have their own set of solutions that are not shared to make troubleshooting easier and designated pipettes are often set aside for PCR only.
 DNase and RNase-free PCR tubes, aerosol-resistant pipette tips, and working in a fume hood with UV light are also ways to minimize problems.